- SAP has a very deliberate way of confusing people about S/4HANA (cloud or on-premises) they are speaking of.

-We take excerpts of the most important parts of the Reuters article and comment on them below.
+We take excerpts of the most essential parts of the Reuters article and comment on them below.

-ECC to be Phased Out by Middle of 2020?
+ECC to be Phased Out by the Middle of 2020?

-The article begins by stating the results of a poll of SAP customers but then moves into accepting SAP’s statement about its goal.
+The article begins by stating the poll results of SAP customers but then moves into accepting SAP’s statement about its goal.

 “In SAP’s native Germany, which accounts for 14 percent of global sales, only 10 percent of customers are willing to move core processes into the cloud, according to a survey by the DSAG user group that hosted a gathering in Leipzig this week.